na-na-hi/renget/archive/meta_bot_list.md

 ***
 Too old, for historical purposes only:
-- https://pastebin.com/tzNf6a8y - re-upload of /v/'s old pastebin; cai only; *deprecated*
+- https://pastebin.com/tzNf6a8y - re-upload of /v/'s old pastebin; cai only
 - https://rentry.org/ftat-original-characters - cai characters created by /trash/ftat/ - fapping to AI together
 ***
 ***